International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 Trust is:

-- Not global.
-- Not transitive by default.
-- Not permanent.
+- **Not global**: each decision to trust is local to one specific data sharing contract.
+- **Not transitive**: each decision to trust applies only to the two parties involved in the data sharing contract.
+- **Not reciprocal**: if one participants A decides to trust another participant B it doesn't enforce that B also must trust A.
+- **Not permanent**: the trust decision can change if the pre-requisits change
-- Not equivalent to identity, certification, or prior membership.
+- **Not equivalent to identity, certification, or prior membership**: those elements can be attributes used to create trust.

 ## Non‑Assumptions
 A conforming decentralized data space must not assume: